isaacazuelos/splitter/README.md

 Split an excel file into CSV chunks.

-This is a pretty specific, single-purpose utility I made for work, you probably don't want it.
+This is a pretty specific, single-purpose utility I made for work.
+You probably don't want it.

 ## Installation